OIRL/PyDHM/index.md

 ### Citation
-If using pyDHM for publication, please kindly cite the following: R. Castaneda, C. Trujill and A. Doblas, "PyDHM Library for numerical reconstructions of holograms ,"
+If using pyDHM for publication, please kindly cite the following: R. Castaneda, C. Trujillo and A. Doblas, "PyDHM Library for numerical reconstructions of holograms ,"

 ### Support or Contact